topmass/ollama-model-prompt-tester/README.md

   - Max Tokens: Maximum number of tokens to generate
   - Context Window: Size of the context window
   - Concurrency Count: Number of times to run the same prompt
+  - Max Concurrent Requests: Number of requests to run concurrently (1-4 uses more resources)
 - **Buttons**:
   - List Models: Show available local models
   - Pull Model: Download a model from Ollama